yangrc1234/VolumeCloud/README.md

 * **Use Ap system**.
 Check this only when AtmosphereScatteringLutManager script in scene.
 (It will have impact on performance, since the atmosphere scattering system is not very optimized.
 I only used it for the screenshot.)
 The script has a config parameter.
 Create a new config by rightclick - Create - Volume Cloud Configuration.
 By default there's a config file under Assets\VolumeCloud\Example.
 There're many paramters you can tweak in the config file.
 Most of the params are intuitive enough to play with.
+* **Use Hi-Height Map**.
+Check to enable Hi-height map feature.
+The Hi-height map is an empty space skipping technique.
+It could help extending the view range above cloud layer, skipping lots of samples when there's no cloud with some extra 2D texture lookups.
+It introduces some overheads, but saves the sample count required to render distant cloud.
 3. Adjust cloud properties in the config file.
 See below.

 # Cloud Configuration